alon-a/mcp-ai-agent-app-leap/README.md

 A comprehensive AI-powered assistant for building Model Context Protocol (MCP) servers and clients.
 This application provides an interactive chat interface, code generators, and expert guidance for MCP development.

+⭐ If you find this project helpful or useful, please give it a star in the upper right hand corner!
+It helps others discover MCP-Assistant

 ## Features

 ### 🤖 AI Chat Assistant